Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 with the property that the level sets $C_u$ intersect the cosmological horizon $\mathcal{C}$ in a small ellipsoidal deformation $C_u\cap\mathcal{C}$ of the round sphere, yet the ``corresponding sphere near infinity'' --- namely the intersection $S_{u,0}=C_u\cap\underline{C}_0$ with a fixed ``incoming'' null hypersurface $\underline{C}_0$ --- is only partially contained in $H$.
 In these examples, $S_{u,0}$ first ``touches infinity at a point'' and then gradually ``disappears on annular regions'' as $u$ varies, see Fig.~\ref{fig:sphere:infty}.

-We expect this to be the generic behavior, and it is thus important that our assumptions on the foliations to be discussed in Section~\ref{sec:intro:foliation} rule out such behavior of the spheres near infinity.
-In Section~\ref{sec:desitter:geometry} we study also the transformation of the structure coefficients under the gauge transformations provided by these examples, and demonstrate explicitly that some of the assumptions we make in Section~\ref{sec:intro:foliation} are \emph{not satisfied}.\footnote{Essentially, any assumption that requires the smallness of the deviation of a quantity $q(u,v,\vartheta^1,\vartheta^2)$ from its average $\overline{q}(u,v)$ on the sphere $S_{u,v}$ cannot be satisfied if the area radius of $S_{u,v}$ diverges while a subset of points $q\in S_{u,v}$ remain in the spacetime.} The assumptions of Section~\ref{sec:intro:foliation} then ensure that the spheres of the foliation indeed exhaust the expanding region.
+We expect this to be the generic behavior, and it is important to note that our assumptions on the foliations to be discussed in Section~\ref{sec:intro:foliation} rule out such behavior of the spheres near infinity. \footnote{Essentially, any assumption that requires the smallness of the deviation of a quantity $f(u,v,\vartheta^1,\vartheta^2)$ from its average $\overline{f}(u,v)$ on the sphere $S_{u,v}$ cannot be satisfied if the area radius of $S_{u,v}$ diverges while a subset of points $q\in S_{u,v}$ remain in the spacetime.} In fact, the assumptions of Section~\ref{sec:intro:foliation} ensure that the spheres of the foliation indeed exhaust the expanding region; see \cite{schlue:optical}.

-Even with a ``good'' choice of a foliaton with the property that all spheres with infinite area radius are indeed ``at infinity'', it would be too restrictive to assume that the spheres foliating null infinity are intrinsically round.
-Our assumptions are certainly consistent with such a non-trivial asymptotic geometry, and we will already see in Section~\ref{sec:intro:preview} an obstruction to the roundness of the spheres, but the precise geometric characterisation of future null infinity is the subject of a subsequent paper.\footnote{See also the discussion in \cite{ashtekar:PRL}.
-The prospect of a fundamental obstruction to the roundness of the spheres composing null infinity raises a number of interesting questions, in particular related to the definition of asymptotic quantites, such as mass, and angular momentum, whose classical definitions all require the asymptotic roundness, which here appears to fail, at least globally.
-See also \cite{tod:bondi,chrusciel:energy}.}
+Furthermore, in \cite{schlue:optical} we show --- in the case of a fixed de Sitter spacetime with identically vanishing Weyl curvature --- that \emph{using a final gauge choice} a global double null foliation \emph{can be constructed}, which has all the properties assumed in Section~\ref{sec:intro:foliation}.
+This is achieved by a global analysis of the \emph{null structure equations} on de Sitter space, which arise in the decomposition of \eqref{eq:eve:lambda:intro} in double null coordinates $(u,v;\vartheta^A)$, where $u$, and $v$ satisfy \eqref{eq:intro:eikonal:desitter}; see Section~5 in \cite{schlue:optical}.